uva-engineering-decision-analysis/class_notes/Session_7.md

 *Payoffs*: For a given sequence of choices $\bf{a}$ and realizations $\bf{x}$, the realized amount of data collected $U$ is given by
 $$U = \mathbf{a \cdot x} =\sum_d a_d x_d$$.

-*Decision-maker's objective*: Choose a fly/no-fly decision rule to maximize data collected in expection, subject to the resource constraint on total allowable flights:
+*Decision-maker's objective*: Choose a fly/no-fly decision rule to maximize data collected in expectation, subject to the resource constraint on total allowable flights:

 Choose $\bf{a}$ to $max_{\bf{a}} = E[\bf{a} \cdot \bf{X}]$, subject to $\sum_d a_d \leq F$.